mediadrop/mediadrop/doc/install/apache-fastcgi.rst

    static_files = false

 The second speedup is only available if you have mod_xsendfile installed and enabled in Apache.
-MediaCore can take advantage of mod_xsendfile and have Apache serve all media files (.mp3, .mp4, etc.) directly.
+MediaCore CE can take advantage of mod_xsendfile and have Apache serve all media files (.mp3, .mp4, etc.) directly.
 To enable this, edit another line in ``/path/to/mediacore_install/deployment.ini``.
 Find the files_serve_method line, and set it to apache_xsendfile.